 All students are automatically inducted into SPHSA as part of their enrollment with the School.
 With chapters at every campus, our mission is to serve as a resource for all students and act as a student government association to relay information to the School’s administration.
-More information about SPHSA is available on our website.
+More information about SPHSA is available on the SPHSA Houston chapter website.

 Find a student organization